don-willingham/ths_wiki/Dining_and_More.md

 General Daytime
 ---------------

+-   World of Beer (O'Brien St at Spruce St)
 -   International Mall food court and more
 -   Westshore Mall food court and more
 -   Kennedy strip - Taco Bell, McDonalds, Burger King, Jimmy Johns, Jimbo's BBQ, Five Guys, and more